 You actually want to curdle your whipped cream a little bit.
 This way it will stay stiff and strong.

-These popsical sticks make these eclair pops really feel like summer.
+These popsicle sticks make this eclair pops really feel like summer.

-You can dress up your eclair pops with sprinkle or crushed nuts!
+You can dress up your eclair pops with sprinkles or crushed nuts!

 Time: 3 hours

 9 tablespoons unsalted butter